mathteacher/mathteacher.github.io/_gardening/hugelkultur-mounds.md

 ![paths around mounds covered with thick layer of wood chips](/assets/images/gardening/hugelkultur/mounds07.jpeg) {: .gardeningImage}

-I added the last bit of wood chips on top of the mounds to try and fill in the gaps, and then added the first layer of Tagro Mix (see the [Materials page](/gardening/hugelkultur-materials) for details), which is comparable to steer manure.
+I added the last bit of wood chips on top of the mounds to try and fill in the gaps, and then added the first layer of Tagro Mix (see the [Materials page](/gardening/hugelkultur-materials) for details).
+Tagro Mix is 50% biosolids (humanure), 25% sawdust, and 25% screened sand.
+The Tagro website says that it is comparable to steer manure.

 ![single mound with first layer of Tagro Mix](/assets/images/gardening/hugelkultur/mounds08.jpg) {: .gardeningImage}